A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Model Estimation

 \subsection{Initialization of Parameters}

 In this section we will discuss how to achieve good initial estimates of the model parameters that are necessary to initiate the EM methods described in Sections \ref{sec:param} and \ref{sec:nonparam}.
 We first estimate $Z_i$ and use them to estimate the model parameters.
 Note that $Z_i$ represents a class label, and we use a clustering algorithm to estimate the variable.
 First apply a clustering algorithm to find the disparate clusters of $\{(\V{x}_i, \theta_i)\}$.
 For all of our numerical examples, we applied the density-based clustering algorithm \citep{ester1996density}.
-Suppose that $I_k$ is the set of $i$'s that index the elements belonging to the $k$th cluster.
-We will assign $s_k$ to the $k$th cluster,
+Suppose that $J_k$ is the set of $i$'s that index the elements belonging to the $k$th cluster.
+Please note that the number of the clusters identified by the clustering algorithm is not necessarily same as the number of the mixture components in AGMM.
+Therefore, we use a different symbol $\tilde{K}$ to denote the number of the clusters.
+We will map the $k$th cluster to the AGMM mixture component number $s_k$ as follows: